sachin-pikle/aura-tutorials/tutorials/service_broker.md

 **b) Vizceral Console Next Level Drill Down**

 Click on the circle next to "My Cluster".
 And you will see traffic flowing from the internet into your "aura-js-creditscore" service.
+Note: MySQL is not be visible (see known limitations) today.

+Known Limitations: a) Vizceral needs to support gRPC, TCP metrics, right now it only support HTTP traffic. b) Currently, we do not inject istio sidecar into service broker instances (i.e. MySQL).

 ![Vizceral Console Level 2](images/ms-vizceral-level-2.png)

-**b) Vizceral Console Service Details**
+**c) Vizceral Console Service Details**

 Click on the service circle named "aura-js-creditscore".
 And you will see additional details about your running aura-js-creditscore service